awsdocs/aws-transfer-user-guide/doc_source/custom-step-details.md

 ## Example Lambda function for a custom workflow step<a name="example-workflow-lambda"></a>

-The following Lambda function extracts the information regarding the execution status, and then calls the [SendWorkflowStepState](https://docs.aws.amazon.com/transfer/latest/userguide/API_SendWorkflowStepState.html) API operation to return the status to the workflow for the step—`SUCCESS` or `FAILURE`\.
+The following Lambda function extracts the information regarding the execution status, and then calls the [SendWorkflowStepState](https://docs.aws.amazon.com/transfer/latest/userguide/API_SendWorkflowStepState.html) API operation to return the status to the workflow for the step—either `SUCCESS` or `FAILURE`\.
 Before your function calls the `SendWorkflowStepState` API operation, you can configure Lambda to take an action based on your workflow logic\.

 ```
 import json